 Whether or not you are a college basketball fan, there is a pretty good chance you know about the NCAA Men’s Basketball Tournament.
 That’s right, America’s most watched basketball tournament Also known as March Madness is finally here.
-Starting on March 15-16 for the first rounds, and ending with the Final Four on March 31 thru April 2, some of the best basketball will be played.
+Starting on March 18-19 for the first rounds, and ending with the Final Four on April 3 thru April 5, some of the best basketball will be played.
 If you love “B-Ball” but will be outside the US, you will miss out.
 You can watch the games live online by using a VPN.

 Best VPN for Streaming March Madness

 Since the best coverage of March Madness is on CBS and other American broadcasters, you will want a VPN with fast servers in the United States.
 We chose three VPNs that each host a large network with server locations throughout the USA.
 We believe that ExpressVPN is the best pick, but all three VPNs are a good choice.

 This year promises to live up to it’s name of March Madness.
 Unlike previous years when you have some players that play for a year and head to the NBA, this year promises to showcase both Freshman phenoms and older players.
 Generally, that means the level of basketball played will be higher than normal.
 There are also some surprises in the top seeds for the tournament.
 With a combined total of 18 losses for the four number 1 slots, truly anyone could win this tournament.

 Those seeds are Virginia, Villanova, Kansas, and Xavier.
 This year, the first four games will be again held in Dayton, Ohio on March 16-17th before the tournament starts.
 The winning teams will be matched up against #1 and #6 seeds in the tournament.
 As always, you can expect that there will be some early round upsets.
 That is where the term “Cinderella Team” comes from.
 Anyone can upset the top seeds.
 If this year is like previous tournaments, unusual bracket choices will be common.